 The sterols found in your average beer — sitosterol or ergosterol — are at such low levels that even a whole-grain beer contains too little of them to have much of an impact on reducing cholesterol.

-Some research on mice, however, has suggested that moderate consumption of beer can reduce both cholesterol in the liver and cholesterol deposits in the aorta (the largest artery in the body).
 The researchers in that study noted that some unidentified components in beer may change how lipoproteins are metabolized and reduce the risk of heart disease.
 But what those components are and how they work isn’t fully understood.

 We’ve all heard the news that a glass of red wine a day may be good for you, but research suggests that other forms of alcohol may also be beneficial.